matthamil/React-VR-Frogger/README.md

 ## [Play the game!](https://t.co/pNtr9QDfaZ)

-This is a proof-of-concept project.
-The is a recreation of Frogger using [React VR](https://facebook.github.io/react-vr/).
+This is a proof-of-concept project and a recreation of Frogger using [React VR](https://facebook.github.io/react-vr/).

 ## How to Play